bitskriegofficial/Kryptographer/README.md

 # Kryptographer
 A Python swiss army knife for cracking classical cryptography.
+We will break the top-secret.

 ## The Aim
 We take all existing ciphers and implement scripts to crack each of them.
 Eventually, this project aims to evolve further by accommodating advanced features such as brute-force attacks and dictionary attacks.